TanuAgrawal123/100DaysOfCode/README.md

 **Details**:

--Statement Fundamentals: SELECT statement , SELECT DISTINCT STATEMENT, WHERE clause(conditional clause), COUNT function (to count no of rows), ALIASES(to give temporary name to column or row), LIMIT and OFFSET(to return specified no of rows, offset sets the starting value), BETWEEN operator, IN(allow you to specify multiple values in a where clause) ORDER BY(to sort the results),aggregate function(COUNT,SUM,MIN,MAX,AVG), GROUP BY( used with aggregate functions to group the result-set by one or more columns), HAVING(where condition for GROUP BY clause).
+- Statement Fundamentals: SELECT statement , SELECT DISTINCT STATEMENT, WHERE clause(conditional clause), COUNT function (to count no of rows), ALIASES(to give temporary name to column or row), LIMIT and OFFSET(to return specified no of rows, offset sets the starting value), BETWEEN operator, IN(allow you to specify multiple values in a where clause) ORDER BY(to sort the results),aggregate function(COUNT,SUM,MIN,MAX,AVG), GROUP BY( used with aggregate functions to group the result-set by one or more columns), HAVING(where condition for GROUP BY clause).

 **Link to work**: [N/A]()